647 952 268 [email protected]

 Cabopino, Los Monteros, Elviria, La Mairena, El Rosario, Las Lomas de Marbella and Rio Real

-There is a great selection of pool homes in this area.
-Some will need a renovation, but many have already been reformed.
 If a sea view is top of your list, then La Mairena can satisfy this in spades.
 Nestled high above Elviria, La Mairena boasts some of the best views of the coast, east of Marbella.
+From here you will look out over the Mediterranean and towards the African coastline on the distant horizon.

 Marbella old townAreas of Marbella Centre